chauff/cse1500-web-transcripts/Lecture-8.md

 An example here is [Instagram's backend admin panel](https://www.hackread.com/instagram-hacked-researcher-gets-admin-panel-access/) which was accessible on the web while it should have only been accessible from the internal Instagram network.

-## Applications are vulnerable
+## Most frequent vulnerabilities

-In order to effectively secure a web application we need to know what the most frequent security issues are.
+In order to effectively secure a web application, it helps to know what the most frequent security issues are.
 Let's turn to the [Cyber security risk report 2016 published by HPE](https://www.thehaguesecuritydelta.com/media/com_hsd/report/57/document/4aa6-3786enw.pdf) to answer this question.
 For this report, several thousand applications (mobile, web, desktop) were sampled and their security was probed.
+We here go over some of the most important findings concerning web applications.

 The most important **software security issues** for web and mobile applications are the following (p.
 56 of the report, reported as percentage of scanned applications):

 ![Web and mobile security](img/L8-security-report-1.png)